richtastic/ff/src/wiki/sfm.md

 ### BIG DATA
 *handling input data over 10~100 images [1k+]*
 - start
 	=>
 	=> parallel
 		- image summary data [eg: color histogram]
 	=> reduce - wait
 	=> parallel
 		- image similarity bag of words search
 	=> reduce - wait
 	=> parallel
 		- pairwise image F & R matching
 	=> reduce - wait
 	=> parallel
 		- triples of 3D orientations
 	=> reduce - wait
 	=> serial
 		- absolute orientation init
 	=> parallel
 		- pairwise dense features
 	=> reduce - wait

 	=> serial (1)
 		- absolute orientation update

 	=> serial
 		- skeletal graph:
 			- separate views into groups
 				- spine O(logn)
 				- leaves O(logn)
 	=> parallel (each group):
 		=> serial (logn) - global point accumulation for world init => serial (n/c) - bundle adjust: random view update =>
 			- hole filling?
 			- track propagation?
 		=> serial (n) - surface triangulation
 	=> reduce - groups
 	=> serial
 		- identify overlap ?
 		- combine triangulations into single [? overlapping edges?]

 #### Pipeline
 *Summary of steps & purpose/goals*
 	- Camera Calibration
 		- need K (at least initial estimate)
 		- remove camera distortion from images
 TODO:
 	- Preprocessing
 		- remove exact duplicates -- pixel-by-pixel matching ?
 		- rotate any portrait images to landscape [make note of it in picture settings]
 		- increase contrast / color matching ?

 	- Feature Detection / Description: for each input image, find subset of points repeatably localizable
 		- one time search for features
 		- one time search for summary statistics: (color histograms, ??)
 	- Image Similar Pair Search
 		- limit total possible search space to pictures most likely to be successful in pairwise matching
 			- color histogram to limit total number of pairs to test
 			- load each other image to do feature compare
 	- Image Pair F
 		- good seed match points
 		- find good F (1-5px error) to initialize R in next step
 	- Image Pair R
 		- find semi-dense set of points starting with seed points
 		- find good R (1-5px error)
 	- Tracks (from view pairs)
 		- Smaller subset of best features to use in full view graph optimization, shared in at least 2 images
 			- good corner score / textured, low R error, low F error, dominant corners first
 		- good initial patch estimates
 	- Image Triplets (from view pairs)
 		- find relative scale of pairs
 		- decrease relative error between camera matrices [only used to optimize TFT]
 		- calculate TFT
 	- Absolute Orientations (from pair & triplet camera matrices)
 		- global absolute orientation of views in view graph
 			- increase accuracy of camera initial orientations / reduce errors by using multiple measurements
-    - Absolute RANSAC (from sparse track points) (using smaller set of points in order to use images )
+	- Absolute bundle adjust (from sparse track points) (using smaller set of points in order to use images )
 		- build up multi-view-spanning tracks from individual pair-tracks (for long sequences if possible)
 		- use tracks and initial view graph to find nonlinear best orientation
 		- find new view pairs (and add to existing) via projection
 		- use skeletal set (and edge groups) for first iteration & combine groups as final step
 	- Pairwise Dense (use updated R to get better initial points [& ignore first iteration possible poor matches])
 		- search for initial corner matches using R: search along line + error & have affine mapping
 		- get dense points using R
 	- Triple Dense from Pairs (need relative scales again)
 		- load common pairs & get 2 or 3 way relative scales
+HERE
 	- Absolute Orientation 2 (use updated pairwise transforms (lower error) & counts (more points))
 		- find improved absolute orientations of views, reducing error, using added & better estimates in view graph

 	- Dense to Tracks: 2D point intersection resolving (combine dense pairs into long-ish tracks)
 		- TODO: load P3Ds a pair at a time, and do collision resolving by loading the images (combine into track vs separate/drop)
 		- helps reduce total number of P3Ds (50% to 10% of original - duplicate coverage)
 	- Global RANSAC (load all dense 'track' points at same time [& views])
 		- use skeleton sets for first iteration, combine groups as final step, then full set on final few iterations
 		- reduce error of all view transforms at same time (or in randomized bunches [single camera - load ones who's error R reduces most rapidly])
 			- no new points are added
 			- only remove on full BA
+		-> final absolute camera orientations
+		-> final set of surface points
+	- Dense Point Cloud
+		- Multiwise Dense : load groups of views at a time to get approximate surface points [6-10 images at a time, with overlap - 20-50%]
+		- use lowest error track points as starting seeds for stereopsis
 		- Hole filling / exending support == probe2D & project3D
-            - Multiwise Dense (group dense iteration - use images: only load small subset of views at a time)
-                - reduce errors on existing pairs using updated orientation
 			- fill out more points in possibly mission sections [use TFT to estimate missing locations | project using known point]
-                - create new pairs from previously unmatched relative orientations
-        - possible more/final BA with aid of new points -> final absolute camera orientations
+		- view matrixes can't move === no possible more/final BA with aid of new points ????
-        -> final set of surface points
-    - TODO: hi-res surfacing:
+		- iterate over groups and accumulate points (add & merge) into single file
+	- Hi Res Surface Points:
-        - Dense (increase surface resolution over what can fit in memory)
+		- increase surface resolution over what can fit in memory)
+		- extent of 3D volume is known based on extrema of groups [remove 3-5 sigma point distances]
-        - load pair/triple/group & allow each 2d cell area on order of pixels (3-5) opportunity to
+		- load group & allow each 2d cell area on order of pixels (3-5) opportunity to
 			- support sectioning: store 'database' in single large or multiple file
 				- index between:
 					- track
 					- view
 					- voxel [divided/combined to max point count ~ 1E6]
 				- surface triangulation: only find surface a voxel at a time - propagation madness
-        - COULD
 		- triangle subdivisions?
 		- VOXEL LOADING BASED ON EACH VIEW'S POINTS -- keep track on view
 	- Triangulate (simplify surface using curvature to estimate triangulated locations)
-        - triangles
+		- surface points to triangles
 	- Texture (sourced from unobstructed views & blending)
 		- textured triangles

 - sparse seeds starts in 11x11 grid